-- · The default method name is "new". - A reference to a java class is written in the form <class>javax.swing.JButton</class>. - Instances of the wrapper classes for Java's primitive types are written using the name of the primitive type as the tag.
+- The default method name is "new". - A reference to a java class is written in the form <class>javax.swing.JButton</class>. - Instances of the wrapper classes for Java's primitive types are written using the name of the primitive type as the tag.
 For example, an instance of the Integer class could be written: <int>123</int>.
-Java's reflection is internally used for the conversion between Java's primitive types and their associated "wrapper classes". - In an element representing a nullary method whose name starts with "get", the "method" attribute is replaced with a "property" attribute whose value is given by removing the "get" prefix and decapitalizing the result. - In an element representing a monadic method whose name starts with "set", the "method" attribute is replaced with a "property" attribute whose value is given by removing the "set" prefix and decapitalizing the result. - In an element representing a method named "get" taking one integer argument, the "method" attribute is replaced with an "index" attribute whose value the value of the first argument. - In an element representing a method named "set" taking two arguments, the first of which is an integer, the "method" attribute is replaced with an "index" attribute whose value the value of the first argument.
+Java's reflection is internally used for the conversion between Java's primitive types and their associated "wrapper classes". - In an element representing a nullary method whose name starts with "get", the "method" attribute is replaced with a "property" attribute whose value is given by removing the "get" prefix and decapitalizing the result.

-• A reference to an array is written using the "array" tag.
+- In an element representing a monadic method whose name starts with "set", the "method" attribute is replaced with a "property" attribute whose value is given by removing the "set" prefix and decapitalizing the result. - In an element representing a method named "get" taking one integer argument, the "method" attribute is replaced with an "index" attribute whose value the value of the first argument. - In an element representing a method named "set" taking two arguments, the first of which is an integer, the "method" attribute is replaced with an "index" attribute whose value the value of the first argument. - A reference to an array is written using the "array" tag.
 The "class" and "length" attributes specify the sub-type of the array and its length respectively.

-7.4.1.
+8.3.1.
 The configuration path

 Server JavaBeans are looked for in the configuration path, which is analogous to the class path for classes lookup.
 This is implemented reading the serialization files from a custom class loader, sync4j.framework.config.ConfigClassLoader.
 This class loader (which is instead our server beans loader), is configured to read objects from the configuration path.
-The config path taken by the sync4j.configpath system property value.
+The config path is built appending "/config" to the sync4j.home system property value.
+For example, if the sync4j.home is set to "/opt/Sync4j-2.2/syncserver-4.0.5", the config path would be "/opt/Sync4j-2.2/syncserver-4.0.5/config".

-7.4.2.
+8.3.2.
 Lazy Initialization